-Where to Find Extra Money to Pay Off Your Debts
+How to Make Extra Money to Pay Off Debt

-If you are serious about getting out of debt, you may be scrambling to come up with extra money to put towards your debt.
+If you are serious about getting out of debt, you may be scrambling to come up with extra money to put toward your debt.
 Sometimes it will take more than just cutting back on your spending to get control of your debt.
-It can be difficult to find the extra money if you do not have a high income, but you can still take these steps to find extra money to put towards debt.
+It can be difficult to find the extra money if you do not have a high income, but you can still take these steps to make extra money to pay off debt.

 Take on a Second Job